Page7.81

 Use Common Sense

-Protect your body temperature
+---Protect your body temperature

 ---File complete flight plan w/alternates